ViaHero · Updated October 3, 2018

 How do I get a Cuba visa?

 If the word “visa” conjures up the idea of a stack of paperwork and needing to stand in a long line at an embassy, put that out of your mind right now.
-The Cuba visa is easy to acquire.
+The Cuba visa is easy to acquire, and here's how you can get yours:

 - How to Get Your JetBlue Cuba Visa at the Airport